linkerd/linkerd2/viz/charts/linkerd-viz/README.md

-# linkerd2
+# linkerd-viz

-Linkerd gives you observability, reliability, and security for your microservices — with no code change required.
+Linkerd Viz extension contains the observability and visualization components that can be integrated directly.

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square)